madjugglers/pattern-book/05_six_person_patterns.md

 same passing order.
 Now the weavers are all in 3-count.
 The Hyper Spiral should be enough to challenge the most jaded of weavers!

-Quick poll.
-Does this look like a spiral to you?
-Us either.

 Pattern by Mike Newton and MAJ.